doubletwist13/devops-challenge/text-explanation.md

 requests to one or more back-end application servers.
 The sample application will return the name of the application server that served the request.

-NOTE: The haproxy configuration as written uses cookies to keep connections persistent to the same back-end.
+The haproxy configuration as written uses cookies to keep connections persistent to the same back-end.
 To test returning different app server names, you can block cookies for the URL and refresh your browser.

+NOTE: I have not included my encrypted vault files/password that would be required for this to run in another environment.

 **Decommission**